 Is TMJ a Medical or Dental Condition?

 Wondering if TMJ is a medical or a dental condition?
 Read below to find out your answer.
-For more information, please visit Koala Center for Sleep and TMJ Disorders, or call us to schedule an appointment online.
+For more information, please visit Koala Center For Sleep & TMJ Disorders, or call us to schedule an appointment online.